Shaping Intermedia Art – Avantgarde Women (1968-85)

-In his liner notes for the record New Music For Electronic Media: Women In Electronic Music from 1977, producer and KPFA Music Director Charles Amirkhanian revealed how women composers were starting to explore new terrain at the time.
+In his liner notes for the 1977 album New Music For Electronic Media: Women In Electronic Music, producer and KPFA music director Charles Amirkhanian described how women composers were beginning to explore new territory at that time.

-Leaving behind expressionistic and purely synthesized sounds that were characteristic for the avantgarde until the late Sixties, they shaped the idea of an intermedia art by mixing various kinds of sonic material.
-Often this approach had a link to human life, or was bringing humor into a world formerly known for academic sobriety.
+They left behind the expressionist and purely synthetic sounds that had characterised the avantgarde until the late 1960s and shaped the idea of intermedia art by mixing different types of sound material.
+This approach often related to human life or brought humour to a world previously known for its academic sobriety.

-This 88-minute mix is an expanded view of the development as presented by Amirkhanian, featuring mainly different artists, and an extended time frame.
+The 88-minute mix offers an expanded view of the development depicted by Amirkhanian, with a focus on different artists and an extended time frame.

 Featured cover art: Tellus #9 – Music With Memory